MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/OracleDatabase.md

 * If you want to use the version from Microsoft Store: on your local computer, copy oraons.dll from *12.X.X\client_X* to *12.X.X\client_X\bin*, where *X* represents version and directory numbers.

-If you see the error message, *Object reference not set*, in the Power BI Gateway when you connect to an Oracle database, follow the instructions in [Manage your data source - Oracle](/power-bi/connect-data/service-gateway-onprem-manage-oracle).
+If the *Object reference not set* error message occurs in Power BI when you connect to an Oracle database using the on-premises data gateway, follow the instructions in [Manage your data source - Oracle](/power-bi/connect-data/service-gateway-onprem-manage-oracle).

 If you're using Power BI Report Server, consult the guidance in the [Oracle Connection Type](/sql/reporting-services/report-data/oracle-connection-type-ssrs) article.